 Lemons contain citric acid, and just eating them can help to remove some staining from your teeth.
 However, when mixed with baking soda, they can be even more effective.
 For a superpowered whitening treatment, mix equal parts lemon juice and baking soda, and use the mixture to brush your teeth.

 As this mixture is very strong, don’t do this more than once a week, and give your teeth a break after a couple of weeks.
 Too much lemon juice and baking soda can have a negative effect on tooth enamel.

 Crunchy fruits and veggies

 That’s right: simply eating crunchy, fresh fruits and vegetables can help remove stains from your teeth.
 This is because the act of chewing them helps to remove scraps of food and bacteria from your mouth.
 Their crispy texture also helps to remove surface stains gently.

 There are many great crunchy fruits and veggies out there, such as carrots and apples, so load up your plate with fresh produce!

 Another fruit to add to your tooth-whitening diet is the delicious strawberry.
 Strawberries may be one of the best fruits to munch on to whiten your teeth, thanks to their combination of vitamin C (citric acid, which helps to remove stains) and malic acid.
 The malic acid found in these summer fruits aids in removing surface stains from your teeth.

-Gerry Curatola, a dentist based in New York, told Women’s Health Magazine:
+Gerry Curatola, a dentist based in New York says this about banana peels,

 “You can use the inside of a banana peel, which is rich in potassium, magnesium, manganese and other minerals, to whiten teeth.
 The rich minerals in a banana are absorbed into your enamel and have healthy whitening effects.”